cardillan/mindcode/ROADMAP.markdown

   * Could help keeping track of global variables and memory blocks.
   * Could be used to create more versions of a function, possibly inlining some of them, based on (dis)similarities of variable states between visits (probably quite complex.)
-* When an argument to recursive function call is modified in a reversible way (such as `foo(n - 1)`), instead of push/pop protection, revert the operation after the function call returns.
-Implement strict/relaxed math model to let the user block this in case the reversed operation produces result not equal to the original one.

 ### Schematics Builder